On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet VI, Fascicle 18.
 Includes 13 poems, written in ink, dated ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Further Poems (1929), 59, with the alternative for line 18 adopted.

-We included this poem in an earlier post on Dickinson and Gardens, where several Dartmouth students studying the “Politics of Gardens” with Professor Melissa Zeiger offered insightful readings and a range of interpretations of the bird, which they identified as a hummingbird.
+We discussed this poem in an earlier post on Dickinson and Gardens, where several Dartmouth students studying the “Politics of Gardens” with Professor Melissa Zeiger offered insightful readings and a range of interpretations of the bird, which they identified as a hummingbird.
 All of them linked the speaker’s description of the hummingbird riding a wheel with industrial mills and capitalist consumerism or energy-producing wheels, like water-wheels, grindstones, windmills, and roller machines.
 Scholars link this wheel to Dickinson’s pervasive use of the imagery of circumference.
 Yanbin Kang reads this poem along with Dickinson’s later hummingbird poem “A Route of Evanescence” (F1489, J1468, 1879) in terms of Daoism principles, re-conceptualizing circumference as a form of non-action and non-possession.

 Zea Eanet notes that later in the poem, the speaker